Digital Content Services Business License in Dubai: Cost and Requirements

 Setup Costs and Steps

-Licence fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visa allocations required, and whether physical office space or a flexi-desk arrangement is chosen.
-As a general guide, entry-level business licence packages for digital and ICT activities start from approximately AED 12,000 to AED 20,000 per year, though precise figures should be confirmed directly with the free zone authority as pricing is subject to change.
+License fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visa allocations required, and whether physical office space or a flexi-desk arrangement is chosen.
+As a general guide, entry-level business license packages for digital and ICT activities start from approximately AED 12,000 to AED 20,000 per year, though precise figures should be confirmed directly with the free zone authority as pricing is subject to change.

 Choose your business activity: Confirm that Activity Code 6202.11 aligns with your intended operations.